Academic Notice

 College of Chemistry

-Students will be placed on academic probation if they do not achieve an overall and semester grade point average (GPA) of 2.0 or higher.
+Students will be placed on academic notice if they do not achieve an overall and semester grade point average (GPA) of 2.0 or higher.

 College of Environmental Design